awilliams/couchdb-utils/README.md

 couchdb-utils
 =============

-A fast, lightweight, and portable CouchDB utility.
+A fast and portable CouchDB utility.
 See help below for more information.
 Built with Go.

 ### Download